 Who should talk about ethics?

 It would be great to see more philosophers discussing the basis of moral decisions outside of their academic circles, in an understandable language.
 Acting as door openers rather than as specialists.
-Ethics and morals are great topics.
-It’s more likely that this real need for morality will be turned into another bullshit trend that causes bullshit projects, that causes more pain and gives and provides Facebook and Google another fig leaf to continue doing what they’re doing.
+Ethics and morals are deep and confusing topics.
+It’s more likely that this real need for morality will be turned into another bullshit trend that causes bullshit projects, that causes more pain and provides Facebook and Google another fig leaf to continue doing what they’re doing.

 What about ethics panels?